RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Add star markings to favorite games**

 With this setting enabled, there is a star symbol added at the beginning of the game name in the gamelist views.
 If you're not using a theme set which support badges, it's strongly recommended to keep this setting enabled.
 Especially so if the option to sort favorite games above non-favorites has been enabled.
 Otherwise favorite games would be sorted on top of the gamelist with no clear visual indication that they are favorites which would be quite confusing.

-**Use plain ASCII for special gamelist characters**

-There are some special characters in ES-DE such as the favorites star, the folder icon and the tickmark (seen when editing custom collections) that are displayed using symbols from the bundled Font Awesome.
-This normally looks perfectly fine, but on some specific theme sets with very pixelated fonts such as [es-themes-snes-mini](https://github.com/ruckage/es-theme-snes-mini) and [es-themes-workbench](https://github.com/ehettervik/es-theme-workbench) these symbols look terrible.
-For such themes, this option is available, which will use plain ASCII characters instead of the Font Awesome symbols.
-For the favorites an asterisk `*` will be used, for folders a hash sign `#` will be used and for the tickmark an exclamation mark `!` will be used.
-This only applies to the gamelist view, in all other places in the application the Font Awesome symbols are retained.
-Make sure to disable this option if not using such a pixelated theme as it looks equally terrible to enable this option on themes where it's not supposed to be used.

 **Enable quick list scrolling overlay**